jmetrimiranda/Mapping_SLAM_Unitree_Go2_EDU/README.md

 ## 11. Segmented Mapping (Large Environments)

-For large environments like parking garages, long corridors, or multi-floor buildings, it is often impractical to map everything in a single continuous run.
+For large environments like parking garages, long corridors, power plants, or multi-floor buildings, it is often impractical to map everything in a single continuous run.
 The robot may need to be physically repositioned (picked up and turned) between straight-line segments.
 This section describes a **segmented mapping workflow** that splits the mapping session into manageable segments while building a single accumulated map.

 ### 11.1 How Segmented Mapping Works